sashirestela/slimvalidator/README.md

-address.city must have a value. reference type must be or String or Collection<String> (max 3 items). photograph extension must be one of [jpg, png, bmp].
+address.city must have a value. reference type must be or String or Collection<String> (max 3 items). photograph extension must be one of [jpg, png, bmp]. in user [username] must have a value when email is null.
 ```

 ## ⚙ Installation